-The Columbia Icefield Skywalk, also known as the Jasper Skywalk or Glacier Skywalk, is one of the latest tourist attractions unveiled in Jasper National Park.
+The Columbia Icefield Skywalk, also known as the Jasper Skywalk or Glacier Skywalk, is a popular tourist attraction in Jasper National Park.
 The Jasper Skywalk is a glass-bottomed bridge that extends out from a cliff edge at the height of nearly 300 meters from the valley floor down below.

 Visitors will receive a thrill as they look down to unencumbered views down below the Jasper glass bridge and out to dizzying peaks topped by glaciers.
 The Columbia Icefield Skywalk is heavily advertised, and it will certainly pique the interest of many.
-It’s also included in a combo ticket with the Athabasca Glacier Experience, Banff Gondola, and a cruise on Lake Minnewanka or Maligne Lake.
+A ticket on the Jasper Skywalk can be purchased separately or it’s also included in a combo ticket with the Athabasca Glacier Experience, Banff Gondola, and a cruise on Lake Minnewanka or Maligne Lake.

-You can not park at the Columbia Icefield Skywalk, but you can catch a shuttle bus at the Columbia Icefield Glacier Discovery Center.
+You can not park at the Columbia Icefield Skywalk, but you can catch a shuttle bus at the Columbia Icefield Glacier Discovery Center with a confirmed booking.
 In this post, we share what to expect from a Glacier Skywalk experience and whether it’s worth a visit.

 See Also: